 During your registration interview with UNHCR, you will be asked to provide your basic biodata information and other information such as your education background and your work experience.
 You will be enrolled in our BIMS system and your identity will be recorded through your fingerprints and your iris.
+Your eligibility for a refugee status determination interview will be assessed and if eligible you will be contacted by UNHCR for a refugee status determination interview.
 Upon registration you will be issued a UNHCR identification document that confirms your status as an asylum-seeker.

 You have the obligation to cooperate during the registration interview.
 You will be asked consent to share your information with national authorities and UNHCR partners.

 You will have the opportunity to disclose issues that you have experienced at LWC at the time of pre-registration or at UNHCR at the time of registration including instances of arrest, physical or emotional abuse, other serious violent acts, and any medical issues.
 Your concerns will be addressed and/or followed-up by LWC or UNHCR.

 While the examination of your application is pending you have the right to withdraw the application.
 You must submit your decision to withdraw your claim in writing.
 Following the withdrawal of your application, you will cease to be considered an asylum-seeker and your asylum case will be closed.
 UNHCR will inform the Refugee Unit and you will be subject to national Immigration laws.

 While awaiting the determination of your claim, you must stay in Trinidad and Tobago or inform the Refugee Unit and UNHCR of your intent to leave the country.
 If you leave at any time without prior communication to the Refugee Unit and UNHCR, your departure may be considered as an abandonment of your asylum claim and your asylum case may be closed.